Why did baba yaga take my brother VR

-- Led a team of 15 interdisciplinary students to develop a VR game that met a clients needs.
+Led a team of 15 interdisciplinary students to develop a VR game that followed the vision of a PhD research student.

 Worked with client and outside sources to identify project goals and solidify design and milestones of the project.